Edgar-Donk/edgar-donk.github.io/README.md

 part of the script displays the widget layout in a form that is easy to read - there probably is an better way to do this!
 To view the colour changes we use 2 widgets, the first is not customised.

+Generally try to keep it simple, try looking for a candidate that looks as though it might work, test it and see.
+Load a common theme such as clam, remember that if working in a windows or mac environment it will not work as straightforwardly if not changed.
+Look at 02Entry.py, if we use the clam theme it should create an entry with a blue background, however if the clam theme is not used and you are running with windows or mac OS, then the entry widget has to change by adding an element_create and adding the newly created element to layout.
+Either check out Changing Widget Colors or use queries in layout and element_options, so we see that Entry.field has ('bordercolor', 'lightcolor', 'darkcolor', 'fieldbackground') whereas Entry.textarea has ('font', 'width').

 We are now in a position to change the colour and size of any widget, but whenever the state changes our widget will revert to a style inherited from the theme being used, so the interaction of states and style will be our next topic.